 Changes in the tax laws of the jurisdictions where we do business, including an increase in tax rates or an adverse change in the treatment of an item of income or expense, could result in a material increase in our tax expense.
 For example, changes in the tax laws of foreign jurisdictions could arise as a result of the Base Erosion and Profit Shifting (BEPS) project undertaken by the Organization for Economic Co-operation and Development (OECD).
 The OECD, which represents a coalition of member countries, is recommending changes to numerous long-standing tax principles.
 If these changes are adopted by countries, tax uncertainty could increase and may adversely affect our provision for income taxes.
-As another example, in the United States, a number of proposals for broad reform of the corporate tax system are under evaluation by various legislative and administrative bodies.
-Although it is not possible to accurately determine the overall effect of these recommendations and proposals on our effective tax rate at this time, changes such as these may have a material adverse effect on our financial condition, results of operations or cash flows.
+In addition, in the United States, a number of proposals for broad reform of the corporate tax system are under evaluation by various legislative and administrative bodies, and while it is not possible to accurately determine or predict at this time whether, when or to what extent new U.S. federal tax laws, regulations, interpretations, or rulings will be issued, or the overall effect of any such changes on our effective tax rate, any such changes may have a material adverse effect on our financial condition, results of operations or cash flows.

 We earn a significant amount of our operating income from outside the United States for which deferred taxes have not been provided.
 These earnings are considered indefinitely invested outside of the United States and a repatriation of these funds may result in a significant increase in our U.S. income taxes and foreign withholding taxes.
-If we encounter a significant need for liquidity domestically, or at a particular location that we cannot fulfill on favorable terms through borrowings, equity offerings or other internal or external sources, we may experience unfavorable tax and earnings consequences as a result of cash transfers.
+If we become legally required to repatriate funds or we encounter a significant need for liquidity domestically or at a particular location that we cannot fulfill on favorable terms through borrowings, equity offerings or other internal or external sources, we may experience unfavorable tax and earnings consequences as a result of cash transfers.